AlbertHender/Weather_Bot/README.md

 # Disclaimer

 This is not a finished project.
-There are still things I need to add.
-For example I still need to fool proof some of the commands and give the user feedback when they incorrectly enter some of the commands.
-I also want to add an alert system the notifies the server of an alerts that are being reported in their desired city.
+I plan on adding additional features such as an alert system the notifies the server of an alerts that are being reported in their desired city.